If you remember nothing else:

 Step 3: Update CLAUDE.md with the Plan Completion Check format, the anti-patterns list, and healthy skepticism rules.
 The key addition is telling Claude that a Stop hook will block it if the check is missing.
 Claude reads CLAUDE.md at session start and knows the hook exists, which reinforces compliance even before the hook fires.

 Step 4: Build a test suite.
 Do not trust any hook without regression tests.
 I found bugs 2 through 6 through synthetic testing, not through production failures.
 The test suite runs 15 scenarios covering false positives, circular traps, content leakage, planning phase bypass, and edge cases.
-Look, testing a 60-line bash script with 15 tests might seem like yak shaving.
-It isn’t.
+Look, testing a 60-line bash script with 15 tests might seem like yak shaving, and I went back and forth on whether that level of testing was proper engineering or just nervousness about a small script.
+It isn’t yak shaving.
 Every bug was caught by testing, not by code review.

 What changed and what is still broken